ayyucekizrak/Mechanistic-Interpretability/README.md

 # Mechanistic-Interpretability
-This project, developed by Merve Ayyüce Kızrak as part of the AI Alignment Course - AI Safety Fundamentals powered by BlueDot Impact, leverages a range of advanced resources to explore key concepts in mechanistic interpretability in transformers.
+This project, developed by [Merve Ayyüce Kızrak](https://www.linkedin.com/in/merve-ayyuce-kizrak/) as part of the AI Alignment Course - AI Safety Fundamentals powered by BlueDot Impact, leverages a range of advanced resources to explore key concepts in mechanistic interpretability in transformers.

+Here is blog post of the project: [Mechanistic Interpretability in Action: Understanding Induction Heads and QK Circuits in Transformers](https://medium.com/)

 # Mechanistic Interpretability in Action: Understanding Induction Heads and QK Circuits in Transformers